Speedinvest Blog

 Germany’s healthtech ecosystem is a mature, booming market forecasted to grow to approximately €38 billion by 2025 based on information from the Federal Ministry for Economic Affairs and Energy.

-Earlier this year, we reported on 2021 being a record-breaking year for both healthtech founders and investors in DACH.
+We reported on 2021 being a record-breaking year for both healthtech founders and investors in DACH.
 We argued that one of the reasons for more activity in the digital health space was regulatory advancements and a number of initiatives, specifically in Germany, such as the country's commitment to investing significantly in the modernization of hospital IT systems and fostering digitization.
 This environment and regulatory tailwinds have led to an increase in the quantity and skill of founder teams tackling challenges in the healthcare system.
 As a result, serial founders from other sectors are more likely to start something new in this space, and healthcare professionals are challenging the status quo more often with solutions they want to build from the ground up.

 Challenging the status quo is precisely what we’re looking for, which is why we're excited to partner with the team at Doctorly, who are bringing practice management software to the 21st century.
 Another disruptive German healthtech company we are excited to back is DasLab, which is building digital lab test infrastructure for the entire healthcare ecosystem.
 The German healthtech startup recently partnered with Zava to offer reimbursable, at-home diagnostics in Germany.
 We’ve also recently partnered with nilo.health, which provides mental health & well-being support for a company's entire workforce.